AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 From here, I pay very close attention whenever they do derivations and convert those derivations to code.

 Even the process of translation from mathematics to code is problematic for the AIs.
+It kept mixing up these derivatives if you don't ask them to separate different parts of gradient calculations:

+* The derivative in respect of inputs.

+* The deruvatuve in respect of activation functions.

+* The derivative in respect of the loss.

+As a result, I have became paranoid about my first derivatives and made sure the terms are verbose so that I can understand which calculations are for which part of the gradients.